tbvns/EZConf4J/readme.md

 First create a new package.
 You are going to place all your config class inside the package.
 For this example, we are going to use `xyz.tbvns.Example.configs`.
+> [!WARNING]
-Note that every class implementing `Config` inside this package will be registered as config files.
+> Every class implementing `Config` inside this package will be registered as config files.

 Then create a config class inside this new package:
 ```java